 - The “value of the remaining inventory” at the end of the period – since we bought two apples and sold one there must be one apple that is left in the store room at the end of January.

 Let’s look at how each of these two figures work under each of the three inventory valuation methods.

-A lot of businesses will sell their oldest units of inventory first, particularly for items that may spoil as they get older such as food.
+A lot of businesses will sell their oldest units of inventory first.
+More particularly for items that may spoil (or perish) as they get older.
+Things such as food and drink.
 Under FIFO, the “first in” (the oldest unit) is the “first out”, meaning that we would assume that on 10 January we were selling the apple bought on 1 January, the one that cost 50p.